rinigus/pure-maps/routers/README.md

 To implement a router you need to write a JSON metadata file, a Python file that implements the `route` function and one or two QML files.
-The `route` function should given two points return a dictionary of route properties with keys `x`, `y`, `maneuvers`, `mode`, `language`, and `attribution`, example below.
+The `route` function should given two points return a dictionary of route properties with keys `x`, `y`, `maneuvers`, `mode` and `language`, example below.
 The from and to points given as arguments can be either strings (addresses, landmarks, etc.) or two-element tuples or lists of (x, y) coordinates.
 If returning multiple alternative routes for the user to choose from, the return value should be a list of dictionaries of route properties.
 Note that while you handle the return value yourself in router specific QML, rerouting doesn't go through that same interactive code and requires a return value consistent with other routers.

 ```python